-Doctors generally consider normal triglyceride levels to be below 150 milligrams per deciliter (mg/dl) of blood.
-When triglyceride levels are higher than normal, doctors often advise dietary changes and increased physical activity.
-However, if triglyceride levels are extremely high, doctors may recommend taking certain medications.
+Doctors generally consider normal triglyceride levels to be below 150 milligrams per deciliter (mg/dL) of blood.
+For higher triglyceride levels, doctors may recommend dietary changes, increased physical activity, or medications.

 Various factors may affect triglyceride levels, including genetics, medications, and dietary habits.
 High levels of triglycerides can increase the risk of various health conditions, including cardiovascular disease.